 Vllaznim has detailed category knowledge of economic development and planning in the built environment with extensive experience of residential and commercial development.
 Prior to joining KMC he has worked for UN-Habitat Kosovo, assisting Central and Local Institutions in the field of Local Economic Development and Spatial Planning.

 PR & Communication Manager,

 Before joining Kosovo Manufacturing Club, Tanita has worked for several non-governmental organizations in Kosovo.
-She has six years of experience in communication and advocacy including skills in research and project management, with a background in international relations.
+She has nine years of experience in communication and advocacy including skills in research and project management, with a background in international relations.
 Tanita holds the position of Communication Officer at the Kosovo Manufacturing Club.

 Ylberina Hysaj- Arifi

 The Supervisory Council is selected by the members of the Assembly to control the implementation of the Club’s goals and the progress of the activities foreseen in the statute and in the strategic plan, at the same time the Council is responsible for overseeing the work of officials and employees and for controlling the Club’s financial reports.

 The Supervisory Council consists of three current members of the Club, currently the Supervisory Council consist of:

 Visar Kelmendi (Rugove)

 Bashkim Osmani (Laberion)